Visual studio code¶

 Search for the extension you want to install (e.g., C/C++) (2).

-Install the extension by clicking on the appropriated button (3 or 3’).
+Install the extension by clicking on the appropriate button (3 or 3’).

 C/C++ extensions installation process¶